The Price of Water (A Babushka Short Story)

 Lev stayed behind, his heart pounding, every muscle on high alert as Mina slipped into the shadows.
 He watched in stunned silence as she moved like a ghost, approaching the first guard without making a sound.
 When she got close enough, she ducked low, using the man’s momentum against him, sending him crashing into the ground.
 Lev had no idea what he’d just witnessed, but before the guard could recover, Mina had his rifle in her hands.

 Quickly, she slung the rifle onto her back.
-The guard yelped in pain as she twisted his arm back, and with a forceful snap, she dislocated his neck.
+She clamped a hand over the guard’s mouth and nose, cutting off any chance of a yell.
+In one swift motion, she twisted his arm behind him, leveraging his weight to snap his neck cleanly.
 Lev winced at the sound but knew they couldn’t afford to leave loose ends.

 Lev shook his head, still too stunned to speak.